5910-5998 Cambie St rezoning application

 As an artist here and low income, why are the residences only a 3 year term?
 Do you evict the artist after 3 years?
 Kathryn

-Kathryn Alma-Nihte asked almost 4 years ago
+Kathryn Alma-Nihte asked over 4 years ago

 The artist live-work studios within this proposal are being considered as additions to the City’s Artist Studio Award program.
 Live-work studios in this program are awarded based upon financial need and artistic excellence.
 In the past, studios within this program have been awarded for 3 years terms to support artists and their work.
 They are not strictly residential spaces.
 The City has separate programs dedicated as social housing for artists.
 One project currently under development is at Main and 2nd (rezoning report here).
 For further information please contact cultural.spaces@vancouver.ca.